Codex-Enigma/Titanic/README.md

 ---
 ## 🔍 Exploratory Data Analysis (EDA) Highlights

-Count plots of survivors by gender and class
+🔹 Count plots of survivors by gender and class

+🔹 Generated an automated EDA report using **ydata-profiling** to summarize data insights, missing values, and feature distributions.

 🔹Age distribution